softwarefactory-project/sf-docs/docs/user/nodepool_user.rst

 Nodepool configuration
 ======================

-Diskimages and labels definition are done via the config repository of SF.
+Disk images and labels definitions are set in Software Factory's **config** repository.

-Clone the config repository of SF from Gerrit and modify the file "config/nodepool/nodepool.yaml" as below.
+Clone the config repository and modify the file "config/nodepool/nodepool.yaml" as shown below:

 .. code-block:: yaml